 Best Overall: Ballard Designs Auto-Tilt Umbrella

 It’s easy to throw constant shade from every angle thanks to the simple crank mechanism on this classic umbrella by Ballard Designs.
 But its impenetrable Sunbrella canopy has a trick up its sleeve: The UV-shielding, fade- and mildew-resistant fabric features a single vent to make way for bracing breezes.
-Available in 27 color options and 9- and 11-foot diameters, it’s designed to fit a variety of alfresco setups to create the ultimate beach vacation atmosphere in any backyard.
+Available in 27 colors and 9- and 11-foot diameters, it’s designed to fit a variety of alfresco setups to create the ultimate beach vacation atmosphere in any backyard.
 “I love striped patio umbrellas because they have such a summery vibe that makes me feel like I’m at a resort,” says Dabito.

 Best Value: Blissun Aluminum Patio Umbrella

-Best With Built-in Lighting: Sunnyglade Solar 24 LED Lighted Umbrella
+Best With Built-In Lighting: Sunnyglade Solar 24 LED Lighted Umbrella

 Best Cantilever: Crate & Barrel Round Cantilever Umbrella With Base

 If you want to invest in the Rolls-Royce of outdoor umbrellas, one you won’t have to replace in a few years, Fenimore recommends a cantilevered style.
 “It’s great for dining and for large lounge spaces because it can be moved out of the way,” she says.
 This Crate & Barrel pick has a 10-foot round canopy constructed of ultra-durable Sunbrella fabric, and it’s easy to make shade adjustments thanks to an efficient open-and-close crank system.
 Plus it has a solid base with wheels, so you can effortlessly maneuver it around a terrace or porch.